geoff-project/coi/docs/tutorials/packaging.rst

 This is usually enough to get started.
 However, there are two useful files that Acc-Py does not create for us: :file:`.gitignore` and :file:`pyproject.toml`.
-We might as well add them now.
+If you're not in a hurry, we suggest you create them now.
+Otherwise, continue with :ref:`Adding Dependencies`.

-Further reading:
+Further reading in the Acc-Py wiki:

 - `Starting a new Python project`__
 - `Project Layout`__